rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part2_mmio_remap/README.md

 }
 ```

-Second, in device drivers, which now expect an `MMIODescriptor` type instead of a raw address.
-The
+Another user of the new APIs are device drivers, which now expect an `MMIODescriptor` type instead
-following is an example for the `UART`:
+of a raw address.
+The following is an example for the `UART`:

 ```rust
 impl PL011Uart {